tomjspain/mecPortal-experiment1/_applications/gem_gemcap_pdac.md

 ## Description of model
 <p>
 A CFM model was developed using the pscfit() function from the psc package.
-The psc() function calculates the linear predictor as a combination of the CFM and the comparison dataset, and then selects a likelihood based on the type of model specified.
+The pscfit() function calculates the linear predictor as a combination of the CFM and the comparison dataset, and then selects a likelihood based on the type of model specified.
 </p>